Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ...

-In the terminal window, enter each of the following lines, followed by entering return to **install Roon's bridge software**:
+In the terminal window, enter each of the following lines, followed by return to **install Roon's bridge software**:

 ***curl -O https://download.roonlabs.net/builds/roonbridge-installer-linuxarmv7hf.sh***